voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

   - Other types (`docs`, `chore`, `refactor`, `test`, `ci`, etc.) do **not** trigger a release.
 - When a release is published, the smoke test runs immediately in the same workflow execution.

 There is no separate “publish only” workflow and no manual tagging step required to release.
-The pipeline from commit → quality gates → publish → smoke test is fully automated.
+The pipeline from commit → quality gates → publish → smoke test is fully automated, and it is always driven by `push` events to the `main` trunk.

 ## Local Workflow and Hooks

-To keep local development aligned with CI:
+To keep local development aligned with CI and our trunk-based model:

+- Day-to-day development is expected to:
+  - Commit directly to `main`.
+  - Push directly to `main`, relying on the `push`-based CI runs as the authoritative integration checks.
+- Pull requests are used:
+  - When explicitly desired for code review.
+  - When contributing from a fork (where direct push to `main` is not possible).
+  - In these cases, PR CI is for feedback only; final integration still happens on `main`.

+Local hooks:

 - **Pre-commit** (`.husky/pre-commit`):
   - Runs `npx lint-staged`, which executes Prettier and ESLint with `--fix` on staged files in `src/` and `tests/` so that formatting and basic linting are enforced before every commit.